divarvel/blog/posts/2013-01-24-singlepage-static-website-generation-with-hakyll.md

 static websites.

-Some time later, Jekyll became widely used thanks to GitHub pages and I've rolled a few websites with it : my company's website, <http://eklaweb.com>
+Some time later, Jekyll became widely used thanks to GitHub pages and I've rolled a few websites with it: my company's website, <http://eklaweb.com>
 (I'll come to that later), my company's blog <http://blog.eklaweb.com>, and a few other projects.
 I've advocated its use for <http://ordify.de>.